anish2000afk/CS_with_python/README.md

 # CS_with_python
-Excersises from the said book
+Exercises from the said book